Folk-rock Pioneer David Crosby Dies At 81 - UrduPoint

 "I don't know what to say other than I'm heartbroken to hear about David Crosby," tweeted Brian Wilson, co-founder of the Beach Boys.

 "David was an unbelievable talent -- such a great singer and songwriter.
 And a wonderful person."
-In a statement provided to AFP via a publicist, Stephen Sills said that while he and his former bandmate had their differences over the years -- Crosby was notoriously headstrong -- "I was happy to be at peace with him.""He was without question a giant of a musician, and his harmonic sensibilities were nothing short of genius," Stills said of Crosby.
-"The glue that held us together as our vocals soared, like Icarus, towards the sun.""I am deeply saddened at his passing and shall miss him beyond measure."
+In a statement provided to AFP via a publicist, Stephen Stills said that while he and his former bandmate had their differences over the years -- Crosby was notoriously headstrong -- "I was happy to be at peace with him."
+"He was without question a giant of a musician, and his harmonic sensibilities were nothing short of genius," Stills said of Crosby.
+"The glue that held us together as our vocals soared, like Icarus, towards the sun."
+"I am deeply saddened at his passing and shall miss him beyond measure." - 'Tremendous void' - Crosby first found fame as a member of The Byrds, who jumped into the public consciousness with their cover of Bob Dylan's "Mr. Tambourine Man" before delivering classic hits including "Turn!
+Turn!
+Turn!"
+But the famously blunt Crosby had a number of run-ins with his bandmates and was fired in 1967.

+He struck up jam sessions with Stills, the artist who first found success with Buffalo Springfield.

+Graham Nash joined the pair to form a supergroup that quickly jumped onto the charts with hits including "Suite: Judy Blue Eyes" and "Our House," which Nash wrote while living with Joni Mitchell in Los Angeles' Laurel Canyon.